 - In an episode of Jackie Chan Adventures, the bad guys tail Jackie to Pamplona, and end up getting caught up in the Running of the Bulls.
 Everyone has to run for it except the Shendu-possessed Valmont, who the animals avoid like water around a rock.

-- An episode of the classic Teenage Mutant Ninja Turtles cartoon featured the Running of the Bulls... in Lisbon.
+- An episode of the classic Teenage Mutant Ninja Turtles cartoon features the Running of the Bulls... in Lisbon.
 Which of course, looks like your stereotypical Spanish town, apart from the mentions of them being in Portugal.

 - There are three things you can expect any Spanish euro store to have (even moreso if frequented by tourists): a stuffed bull, a sevillana dancer doll, and a Mexican hat.
 There is at least some justification to that, as those Mexican sombreros are descendants of the broad-brimmed hats worn in Andalusia, but they look nothing like their ancestors.note

 - It should be noted here that the usual depiction of the Spanish countryside as the classical depictions of southwestern North America, with a similar climate (and dotted with towns of whitewashed buildings), has its exceptions not only on its mountainous regions but also mainly in the form of the northermost Spain, whose considerably wetter and milder climate gives it lush landscapes similar to those of Great Britain or Ireland.
 In Galicia and Asturias, the similarity with the British Isles even exists at a geological level.
 As a result, the traditional architecture there is also dominated by grey stone walls and black shale roofs, not at all white lime and red tiles.